fmalina/revisions-blocl/help/faq.md

 completely from the system.
 Yay!

-I put my advert in my town but I couldn’t find it if I use the search filter
+I put my advert in my town, but I can’t find it if I use the search filter
 ----------------------------------------------------------------------------
 Often saving the advert again or turning it off and back on will clear out issues, plus it will put you back on top of search results in your town and county.
 Don’t leave your maximum age as 99 years, unless off course you or